 Housing

-In Cape Horn, around 60% of dwellings are single detached homes, while duplexes are also present in the housing stock.
-About half of properties in this area were built in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 1980s.
-This part of the city is primarily composed of three bedroom and four or more bedroom homes.
-About 80% of the population of this neighbourhood own their home whereas renters make up the remainder.
+In Cape Horn, about 55% of dwellings are single detached homes, whereas the remainder are mainly duplexes.
+Around 40% of properties in this part of the city were built in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 1980s.
+This neighbourhood is primarily composed of three bedroom and four or more bedroom homes.
+Around three quarters of the population of this neighbourhood own their home whereas renters make up the remainder.